Prada revamps skirt suits with stripes, tweed, plaid

 The designer teamed transparent organza dresses with dropped waists, some bearing embellished necklines, over tank tops and skirts, mostly in tweed and check.

-Thursday’s evening show, part of Milan Fashion Week, finished with jackets and skirts, as well as coats, fully decorated in palliates and flower patterns.
+Thursday’s evening show, part of Milan Fashion Week, finished with jackets and skirts, as well as coats, fully decorated in paillettes and flower patterns.

-Shoes were also colorful and embellished, most multi-colored and with ankle straps.
-Colorful boots were shiny in silver or striped.
+Shoes were also colourful and embellished, most multi-coloured and with ankle straps.
+Colourful boots were shiny in silver or striped.

 Prada, one of Milan’s fashion heavyweights, is renowned worldwide, with the Asia-Pacific region its biggest market.